Network-Sec/CC-Search/README.md

 # CC-Search
 Simple Common Crawl Web Archive search tool - intended to keep it simple and flexible: Do it in code == do it fast and precise.

+## What this does - and does not
+The key to understand the tool are the `indices` of Common Crawl.
+They are like a library index and provide only a very limited overview of the available data.
+It's safest to search for `URLs`, cause that's the intended `usecase`.
+You can of course search for other things.

 ## Info
 Common Crawl is chronically overloaded, mainly due to AI / LLM development (so I've heard).
 That why switches like `--year` and `--only` were created, to limit the search on specific indexes.
 The script also `caches` the `index` files, be sure to keep it that way, or you'll be blocked fast.